Traditional 403(b) or Roth IRA?

 Lack of Oversight

-A 403b isn’t subject to “non-discrimination” testing to see if executives and managers are getting disproportionately higher benefits and contributions.
-In other words, regular employees could end up getting the short end of the stick.
+In other words, regular employees might not get the exact same contributions as other employees.
 Also, your employer could terminate the plan without warning, leaving you with no recourse.

 Withdrawal Penalties